 Have you ever been in a class faced with an instructor like the one in the picture?
 Most of us have.
 Did you learn anything?
 Probably not.
 Let’s look at why a trainer’s expertise can be a turnoff.

 Consider a trainer who is teaching Project Management.
-He has been managing projects for years but has not been involved in teaching people about it.
-Since he is an expert in this field, he likes to share his expertise.
-Throughout the course, he seizes every opportunity to relate back to a great piece of work he has done in the past and how he did it in a magnificent way.
-The students in his class might learn some aspects of his methods, but will increasingly feel hopeless, overwhelmed, or even irritated by the constant self-promotion and self-gratification.
+He has been managing projects for years but has not been involved in teaching people about them.
+Since he is an expert in this field, he shares his expertise.
+Throughout the course, he seizes every opportunity to relate to a great piece of work he has done in the past and how he did it magnificently.
+The students in his class might learn some aspects of his methods but will increasingly feel hopeless, overwhelmed, or even irritated by the constant self-promotion and self-gratification.

 It is possible the trainer’s intention is not to appear arrogant.
-He just thinks he is an expert and he needs to share his expertise with others.
-The students, on the other hand, see this as boasting and can be put off by it.
+He thinks he is an expert, and he needs to share his expertise with others.
+On the other hand, the students see this as boasting and can be put off by it.

-The problem with many training courses that don’t work is a trainer thinks the success of the training course depends solely on their expertise and their performance in delivering this expertise.
-This is a trainer centered approach.
+The problem with trainer-centered courses is that a trainer thinks the training course’s success depends solely on their expertise.
 Unfortunately, it does not lead to an effective training course simply because the learners are ignored.
-Their needs, their background, and their participation are considered secondary to the trainer’s expertise and experience.
+Their needs, background, and participation are considered secondary to the trainer’s expertise and experience.

 This mentality only leads to one-directional courses people often find boring and useless.
 Students usually don’t know why they have to learn something and are sometimes de-motivated by being constantly reminded their teacher knows a lot more about the subject than they know or can know.